 • Ductwork

-• Number of residents in the home
+• Number of occupants in the home

 How to Clean a Furnace?